MicrosoftDocs/memdocs/sccm/core/clients/manage/manage-clients.md

 1. In the Configuration Manager console, choose **Assets and Compliance** > **Device Collections**.

-3. Select a collection, and then select one of the following client management tasks from the ribbon, or by right-clicking the collection:
+3. Select a collection, and then select one of the following client management tasks from the ribbon, or by right-clicking the collection.
+These client management tasks can *only* be performed at the collection level.

     -   **Scan computers for malware and download antimalware definition files.**